 There is an annual limit on the total amount that may be contributed to the Plan and to any other 403(b) plan maintained by the University or an affiliate of the University on your behalf.
-This limit applies to your Employee Contributions (but not Age 50 Catch-up Contributions) and Matching Contributions, as well as any other contributions made to another 403(b) plan on your behalf, and equals your "overall contribution limit."
+This limit applies to your Employee Contributions, and Roth Contributions (but not Age 50 Catch-up Contributions), as well as any University contributions made to another 403(b) plan on your behalf, and equals your "overall contribution limit."
 The annual overall contribution limit is determined under section 415(c) of the Code and may be adjusted for inflation from time to time.
 The Plan Administrator will notify you if this limit is exceeded for any Plan Year.

-Annual Limit on Before-Tax Contributions
+Annual Limit on Before-Tax Contributions and Roth Contributions

-If your Employee Contributions (other than Age 50 Catch-up Contributions) under the Plan, plus your before-tax contributions under any other employer's 403(b) plan, 401(k) plan or simplified employee pension plan ("SEP") exceed the annual limit under section 402(g) of the Code for a calendar year, you will have made "excess deferrals."
+If your Employee Contributions and Roth Contributions (other than Age 50 Catch-up Contributions of either kind) under the Plan, plus your before-tax contributions and Roth contributions under any other employer's 403(b) plan, 401(k) plan or simplified employee pension plan ("SEP") exceed the annual limit under section 402(g) of the Code for a calendar year, you will have made "excess deferrals."
 Excess deferrals are included in your gross income for the calendar year in which the deferral is made.
 The excess deferrals may be recharacterized as Age 50 Catch-up Contributions, if you are eligible, or you may request a distribution of the excess deferrals for any calendar year.
-You must make your request with the University no later than March 1 of the year following the year in which the excess deferrals were made.
+You must make your request the University no later than March 1 of the year following the year in which the excess deferrals were made.
 If you make such a request, the excess deferrals will be recharacterized or distributed to you with earnings no later than the following April 15.
-Matching Contributions on any amounts distribution, the excess deferrals will also be taxed in the year distributed.
+If you do not request such a recharacterization or distribution, the excess deferrals will also be taxed in the year distributed.